-ParentSquare's success rides on active teacher involvement: posting edifying information for parents, adding events to the integrated school calendar, and sharing photos and files of student and school activity with parents.
+ParentSquare's success is contingent upon active teacher and administrator involvement: cultivating useful communication with parents, adding events to the integrated school calendar, and sharing photos and files of student and school activities with parents.
 Teachers can also engage parents through interactive polls and allow them to RSVP for events or sign up to bring things to the classroom.
 Parents can participate in fundraisers, fill out forms (beta), and pay fees for supplies, field trips, and more using the secure Payments feature.
 Both parents and school personnel can benefit from increased paperless communication, saying good-bye to the days of forms and paperwork crumpled and buried at the bottom of students' backpacks.

-Administrators will get a good deal of information from the site by utilizing the administrator usage dashboard, where they can view how many users they have, see how many users are engaging on the site, and analyze the reach of emails, text messages, and the app are; and how many users participated in posts and other things on the site.
-Administrators can measure engagement by looking at the percentage of emails that are read, how many text messages are received, and how many app users are notified.
+Administrators will get a good deal of information from the site by using the administrator usage dashboard, where they can view how many users they have, see how many users are engaging on the site, and analyze the reach of emails, text messages, and the app.
+Administrators can measure efficacy by looking at the percentage of emails that are read, how many text messages are received, and how many app users are notified.
 This information can be used to better mold communications throughout the year to boost parent involvement.Continue reading Show less

 ParentSquare is a one-stop shop for school happenings, improving communication, organization, and engagement between home and the school community.
 There's no shortage of communication options -- from event notifications to photo and file downloads to fee payments and more.
 School administrators and teachers can post polls and use two-way messaging via the web, email, and text messages.
 Smart Alert users (at an additional cost) can send voice messages to parents, communicate urgent alerts, and have messages automatically translated.
 The administrator dashboard provides data on parent engagement and allows school personnel to ask for items, request volunteers, get RSVPs, or even fundraise.